fferreira/insort/README.md

 # insort

-A repository to keep some experiments with insertion sort on Agda.
+A repository to keep some experiments with insertion sort using Agda.

 | File              | Description                                                                               |
 |-------------------|-------------------------------------------------------------------------------------------|